 Mr. Mallet was kind enough to let me know he enjoyed my story and I thanked him for restoring a fond memory.
 So, I thought maybe other folks might find this tale as curious and fascinating as I do.

-As I got the story from my grandma when I was around 8 years old (I’m 71 now); my great, great grandpa (born in Germany, an immigrant to the US around 1864) and Geronimo were close friends.
-My great, great grandpa lived in St. Louis during the 1904 St. Louis World’s Fair and was in the crowd watching the opening day parade pass by.
-Geronimo, riding in a wagon and waving to the crowd, recognized my great, great grandpa in among the spectators.
-Geronimo promptly stopped the wagon, got down, and walked towards his friend.
-Based upon Geronimo’s ferocious reputation and fearing the worst, the crowd scattered in all directions, until they saw Geronimo and my great, great grandpa hugging, laughing and talking.
-For what it’s worth, this is the story, a very interesting and curious story, my grandmother told her grandkids.
+As I got the story from my grandma when I was around 8 years old (I’m 71 now); my great great grandpa (born in Germany, an immigrant to the US around 1864) and Geronimo were close friends.
+My great great grandpa lived in St. Louis during the 1904 St. Louis World’s Fair and was in the crowd watching the opening day parade pass by.
+Geronimo, riding in a wagon and waving to the crowd, recognized him in among the spectators.
+Geronimo promptly stopped the wagon, jumped down, and walked towards his friend.
+Based upon Geronimo’s ferocious reputation, and fearing the worst, the crowd scattered in all directions, until they saw Geronimo and my great great grandpa hugging, laughing and talking.
+Their bond was sincere.
+This is the story, a very interesting and curious story, my grandmother told her grandkids.